 If we’re talking about cyber espionage, that’s really referencing espionage that uses digital tools.
 While this might feel a bit succinct, we’re going to dig deeper into how traditional spycraft and human-driven operations are crossing over into the cyberspace that we are all familiar with and trying to get ahead.

-The planning of a successful recruitment operation has a lot that goes into it.
-While you might be thinking this doesn’t apply to me at this point.
-What’s difficult to see when you’re putting out fires all day long is the long-term planning against your business that your adversaries are planning against you because you’re constantly in the weeds.
+You might be thinking this doesn’t apply to me at this point.
+What’s difficult to see when you’re putting out fires all day long is the long-term planning against your business that your adversaries are conducting in the shadows.

 Setting the Stage